reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-basics/index.md

 In this block, the tail of statement `X` is `{ Y; Z; }`, and the tail of statement `Y` is `{ Z; }`.
 Tails are statically apparent from the structure of the source code.

+## Continuations

-*Continuations* are all the statements that follow a prior statement.
+A *continuation* consists of all the statements that follow a prior statement.
 Consider the following:

 ``` js nonum
 {